Car Rental in Spain: Age, Credit Card, Insurance and What You Need

 Average car rental prices in Spain (2026)

-Spain is a competitive market with large seasonal variation between major airports (Málaga, Barcelona, Palma, Alicante) and inland locations.
+Spain is a competitive market with real seasonal swings between the big airports (Málaga, Barcelona, Palma, Alicante) and inland pickup points.

 CategoryLow seasonHigh season